iltommi/qdb-documentation/source/api/cpp.rst

         :returns: An api_buffer_ptr holding the entry content, if it exists, a null pointer otherwise.

-    .. cpp:function:: qdb_error_t remove(const char * alias)

-        Removes an entry from the quasardb server.
-If the entry does not exist, the function will fail and return ``qdb_e_alias_not_found``.

-        The handle must be initialized and connected (see :cpp:func`connect).

-        :param alias: A pointer to a null terminated string representing the entry's alias to delete.

-        :returns: An error code of type :c:type:`qdb_error_t`

-    .. cpp:function:: qdb_error_t remove_if(const char * alias, const char * comparand, size_t comparand_length)

-        Removes an entry from the quasardb server if it matches comparand.
-The operation is atomic.
-If the entry does not exist, the function will fail and return ``qdb_e_alias_not_found``.

-        The handle must be initialized and connected (see :cpp:func`connect).

-        :param alias: A pointer to a null terminated string representing the entry's alias to delete.
-        :param comparand: A pointer to a buffer that represents the entry's content to be compared to.
-        :param comparand_length: The length of the buffer, in bytes.

-        :returns: An error code of type :c:type:`qdb_error_t`

-    .. cpp:function:: qdb_error_t remove_all(void)

-        Removes all the entries on all the nodes of the quasardb cluster.
-The function returns when the command has been dispatched and executed on the whole cluster or an error occurred.

-        This call is *not* atomic; if the command cannot be dispatched on the whole cluster, it will be dispatched on as many nodes as possible and the function will return with a qdb_e_ok code.

-        The handle must be initialized and connected (see :cpp:func`connect).

-        :returns: An error code of type :c:type:`qdb_error_t`

-        .. caution:: This function is meant for very specific use cases and its usage is discouraged.

-    .. cpp:function:: size_t run_batch(qdb_operation_t * operations, size_t operations_count)

-        Runs the provided operations in batch on the cluster.
-The operations are run in arbitrary order.

-        The handle must be initialized and connected (see :cpp:func`connect).

-        :param operations: Pointer to an array of qdb_operations_t
-        :param operations_count: Size of the array, in entry count

-        :returns: The number of successful operations

-    .. cpp:function:: std::vector<std::string> prefix_get(const char * prefix, qdb_error_t & error)

-        Searches the cluster for all entries whose aliases start with "prefix".
-The method will return a std::vector of std::string containing the aliases of matching entries.

-        The handle must be initialized and connected (see :cpp:func`connect).

-        :param prefix: A pointer to a null terminated string representing the search prefix
-        :param error: A reference to an error that will receive the result of the operation.

-        :returns: A std::vector of std::string containing the aliases of matching entries.

     .. cpp:function:: qdb_error_t expires_at(const char * alias, qdb_time_t expiry_time)

         Sets the expiry time of an existing entry from the quasardb cluster.
 A value of zero means the entry never expires.